persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

     - The **Scatter plot** tab displays the scatter plot of two parameters (default: first versus second input), with failed points in red and evaluated points in green.

-      - The **Graphic settings** window (below the study tree) allows to:
-          - Select the variables to plot on X-axis and Y-axis (default: first output versus first input)
+      - Use the :ref:`Graph settings <secondgraphsettings>` window to set up graphical parameters and select the variables to plot on X-axis and Y-axis (default: first output versus first input)
-          - Modify the space where the values are plotted with the **Ranks** check button (default: physical space).
-Check off the button to display the rank of the values.
-          - Export the figure
-          - Set up parameters:

-            - Graph title (expected: string)
+      - Graph interactivity:
-            - Specific parameters for the axes (**X-axis** and **Y-axis** tab): title (expected: string), minimum/maximum bounds (expected: floating point), log scale (check button only available if axis values are positive)
-            - Plot style: color, marker size and style (cross, circle, diamond, square, plus)

-      - Interactions:
           - Right-click to select points
           - Left-click to translate the graph
-          - Mouse wheel up/down to zoom/zoom out
+          - Mouse wheel up/down to zoom in/zoom out

       .. image:: /user_manual/graphical_interface/deterministic_analysis/failedPointsScatter.png
           :align: center